cjneely10/EukMetaSanity/INSTALLATION.md

 ### Installing required databases

-**The `download-data.py` script** is provided to download all other required base data.
+**The `download-data` script** is provided to download all other required base data.
 Run the script to download the required databases, and include the `-x` flag if you wish to generate pre-computed search indices (results in a speed up on search time, but takes a lot of storage space):

 ```
-cd /path/to/EukMetaSanity
-./download-data.py -t <threads>
+download-data -t <threads> -d </path/to/download/location>
 ```

 This will download the OrthoDB and MMETSP databases for use in **EukMetaSanity**.
-Additionally, config files will automatically generate in the newly-created `data` directory for use when running **EukMetaSanity**.
+Additionally, config files will automatically generate in the newly-created directory for use when running **EukMetaSanity**.

 ## **Your installation is complete!**

-If you wish to download additional databases to use in the `report` step, use the `mmseqs database` command to pull them prior to running **EukMetaSanity**, and add their location to your `report-config.yaml` file in the `mmseqs.dependencies` section under `mmseqs.search.data` and `mmseqs.search.convertalis`.
+If you wish to download additional databases to use in the `report` step, use the `mmseqs databases` command to pull them prior to running **EukMetaSanity**, and add their location to your `report-config.yaml` file in the `mmseqs.dependencies` section under `MMSeqs.MMSeqsSearch.data` and `MMSeqs.Convertalis.data`.

 ## Non-Conda installation